santiago-rodrig/js-testing/README.md

 ## Contact

-You can reach me out at the following URLs
+You can reach me out at the following URLs.

 - [Github](https://github.com/santiago-rodrig)
 - [LinkedIn](https://www.linkedin.com/in/santiago-andres-rodriguez-marquez)